Wines To Drink With Turkey and Other Christmas foods

 Furthermore, turkey is almost always had in conjunction with the plethora of Christmas side dishes.
 We recommend you stick to a great Pinot Noir like the one suggested above.
 However, if you want to showcase something different and nicely break up the Christmas meal you can kindly offer your guests a transition wine to pair with their turkey.

 Turkey’s white meat and brown meat combination call for something unique, not too strong but grants the turkey room to shine yet something that compliments it often dry nature.
-The 100% Grenache grape in the Ludovicus Terra Alta from Spain does just that.
+The 100% Grenache grape in the Badenhorst Raaigras Grenache 2017 from South Africa does just that.
 This wine with turkey food pairing is delicious.
 You will not only be sharing this wine with your family but you are bringing a family owned winery right into your home for this special holiday occasion.

 Turkey Leftover Wine Pairings